Muay Thai

 In terms of effectiveness in self-defense or street fights, both boxing and Muay Thai are ideal skills to possess.

-Muay Thai vs MMA
+Muay Thai Vs MMA

 The most distinct difference between Muay Thai and MMA (mixed martial arts) is the latter’s inclusion of ground fighting.
 Generally speaking, MMA fighters train in several disciplines that include striking as well as a grappling martial art, while Muay Thai in itself is a striking art.
 Due to its effectiveness, Muay Thai is a popular choice of striking for many MMA fighters.